-Beyond these roles, which are explicitly included in the ICS, several types of agency-level and interagency mechanisms have evolved to ensure that S&T-related, mission-relevant capabilities are developed, maintained, and made available when decision support is needed during disaster.
+Beyond these roles, which are explicitly included in the ICS, several types of agency-level and interagency mechanisms have evolved to ensure that S&T-related mission-relevant capabilities are developed, maintained, and made available when decision support is needed during disaster events.
 These include:

-- · Interagency coordinating bodies. - Real-time communication including phone, video, text, and data exchanges. - Mission assignments (pre-scripted or not) to ensure S&T during response is appropriately funded and activated at the correct time. - Vetting and organizing scientists and engineers with relevant subject-matter expertise for deployment to support disaster response.
+- Interagency coordinating bodies. - Real-time communication including phone, video, text, and data exchanges. - Mission assignments (pre-scripted or not) to ensure S&T during response is appropriately funded and activated at the correct time. - Vetting and organizing scientists and engineers with relevant subject matter expertise for deployment to support disaster response.

-The following sections (1.4.1 to 1.4.5) provide additional detail and examples on how S&T information is collected, communicated, funded, and organized during disaster response.
+The following sections provide additional detail and examples on how S&T information is collected, communicated, funded and organized during disaster response.